crystal-lang/crystal-book/getting_started/README.md

 ## Crystal help

-Now, if we want to list all the options given by the compiler, we may run `crystal` and that's it:
+Now, if we want to list all the options given by the compiler, we may run `crystal` program without any arguments:

 ```terminal-session
 $ crystal